 - salt as required

-- heat 3 tbsp oil in a pan or kadai. fry the cashew nuts till golden in oil.
+- Heat 3 tablespoons oil in a pan or kadai.
+Fry the cashew nuts till golden in oil.

-- now in the same oil, add the onions. saute the onions till translucent or light brown.
+- Now in the same oil, add the onions.
+Saute the onions till translucent or light brown.

-- add the ginger-garlic paste. saute till the raw aroma of the ginger-garlic paste goes away.
+- Add the ginger-garlic paste.
+Saute till the raw aroma of the ginger-garlic paste goes away.

 - Now add the tomatoes.
 Saute tomatoes till the oil leaves the sides.

 - Add all the dry spice powders. mix very well.

 - Lower the flame or switch the flame.
 Then add 5 tablespoons fresh full-fat curd (yogurt).
 Mix quickly and fast, so that the curd does not split.
 Mix really well.
 Do not use toned milk curd as it will split in the gravy.